 Professor Hugo Dobson and Dr Garrett Brown and students Evelyn Mantoiu, (Politics), Jessica Peppiate (Geography), Melissa Pilgrim, (East Asian Studies), Rishabh Kumar (Economics), Yanrong Lu (Journalism Studies), Eleni Ravanis (Geography) and Annemie Zimmerman (East Asian Studies) joined journalists and international delegates analysing policy debates from the G20 International media centre.

-With the opportunity to attend press conferences with world leaders, such as UN Secretary General Ban Ki-moon, Chinese President Xi Jinping and Turkish President Recep Tayyip Erdogan, students gained first-hand experience of responding to tight deadlines, giving interviews and providing real time analysis of the events.
+With the opportunity to attend press conferences with world leaders, such as UN Secretary General Ban Ki-moon and Chinese President Xi Jinping, students gained first-hand experience of responding to tight deadlines, giving interviews and providing real time analysis of the events.
 As policy analysts, students and staff wrote policy briefs and blogs for the Global Policy Journal, pertaining to discussions held at sessions at the summit.

 A summary of blogs and policy briefs can be found here.
 (Scroll down to G20 Hangzhou Summit)